 If student has a college or university level subject similar to a Springfield College subject, he/she may be eligible to apply for an Advanced Standing credit at College.
-If his/her request for advanced standing is successful, the student will not be required to take the subject.
+If the request for advanced standing is successful, the student will not be required to take the subject.

 Any given subjects can receive credit to a maximum percentage (i.e. 30%) of the entire program hours.

 English for Food Service